henriquelazzarino/GookShelf/README.md

 # GookShelf
 ## Description
 GookShelf is a library application that uses the Gin framework for routing, Firebase for authentication, and JWT for access control.
-The application manages three main entities: Books, Users, and Publishers.
+The application manages two main entities: Books and Users.
 There are three types of personas with different access levels: Admin, Librarian, and User.

 ## Entities
 ### Book
 - name (string): Name of the book.
 - description (string): Description of the book.
 - author (string): Author of the book.
-- publisher (Publisher): Publisher of the book.
+- publisher (string): Publisher of the book.
 - isFree (boolean): Indicates if the book is available for free.
 - releaseDate (date): Release date of the book.
 - minimumAge (int): Recommended minimum age for reading the book.